JuhVS/auto-jjs-wayland/README.md

 2. Try running with XWayland if available
 3. Use terminal mode as fallback
 4. Check Wayland compositor permissions

+Tip: You can try using Right Shift (shift_r) as a special key.
+For example, pressing Alt + key (= is the default) might work depending on your global key settings.

+On KDE, you can adjust this in System Settings → Shortcuts → Global Shortcuts:
+- Enable the option “Any key pressed while Ctrl, Alt, or Meta is also pressed”
+- Or just set it to “Always allowed”

+This way, your global key detection should behave consistently across Wayland sessions.

 ## Development